Mark Cotterill: British National Party years

 Cotterill then moved to the British National Party (BNP).
 In 1998, when he lived just outside Washington, D.C., he formed and ran the American Friends of the British National Party (AFBNP), which raised funds for the BNP.

 While living in the United States he campaigned for David Duke in his bid to be elected to the United States Congress in 1999, and worked for Pat Buchanan's bid to be elected President of the United States in the 2000 U.S. presidential election.
 However, "Buchanan's campaign threw out Cotterill and other racist volunteers after their presence was exposed by the Center for New Community and other groups".
 This involved Buchanan losing three-quarters of his Northern Virginia campaign staff.

 Cotterill became an associate of William Pierce, editing one issue of his Resistance magazine in 1999; he was also the U.S. distributor for Right Now! magazine.
 Cotterill was by now defined by the Southern Poverty Law Center as a "key British neofascist".
 In 2002, Cotterill was excluded from the U.S. for ten years.

 England First Party years

 Back in England, Cotterill broke with the BNP and in 2004 founded the England First Party (EFP).
 He publishes and edits an ethnic nationalist bimonthly magazine called Heritage and Destiny.

 He was elected councillor for Meadowhead on Blackburn with Darwen Borough Council in the 2006 local elections as leader of the England First Party, defeating the incumbent Labour councillor by more than 400 votes.
 However, Cotterill resigned the seat in May 2007 and also stood down from the party leadership.

 In the Preston local council elections in 2008, 2010, 2011 and 2012, Cotterill stood as the EFP candidate.
 In 2009 he was a candidate for the Preston East division of Lancashire County Council.

 Media coverage

 On 7 May 2019, Cotterill was interviewed for an article about the UK far right published in the Financial Times.

+On 21 September 2023, the Lancashire Evening Post detailed how Cotterill hired a conference room claiming it was for a meeting of military veterans (securing a discount) whereas in reality it was for his far right group Heritage and Destiny.